LocusEnergy/dbio/README.rst

 -  ``-i``: drops or disable indices while loading, recreating them afterwards.
 -  ``-nf``: does not use ``mkfifo()``.
 Use this if ``mkfifo()`` is not available.
--  ``-s``: expects an table named 'table_staging' to already exist. supported by your OS (e.g. Windows).
+-  ``-s``: expects an table named 'table_staging' to already exist.
+-  ``-rc``: performs a check to ensure that the query rowcount matches the load table rowcount. supported by your OS (e.g. Windows).

 How it Works